Geospatial Analytics Ph.D. Program Handbook

 Please note:

-• Funding sources that are explicitly meant to fund 100% of a student’s stipend and tuition (i.e. NSF GRFP, NASA FINESST) and/or that state a student may not hold additional campus employment do not follow the above formula.
-However, students who receive these prestigious awards will receive $2,500 in travel funding over the following two years.
+- Funding sources that are explicitly meant to fund 100% of a student’s stipend and tuition (i.e. NSF GRFP, NASA FINESST) and/or that state a student may not hold additional campus employment do not follow the above formula.
+However, students who receive these prestigious awards will receive a travel fund supplement of $5,000 spread over two years ($2,500 each year).

 Vacations/Work Schedule